spences10/scottspence.me/src/pages/md/faq.md

 I'm nothing more than a keyword match right now, so I have gone to the effort of putting this information here for you.

-Please 🙏, try to make it to the end, I know there's a fair bit of info here and you have roles to fill.
-I'm trying to save us both some time here. 👍
+Please 🙏, please, try to make it to the end.
+I know there's a fair bit of info here and you have roles to fill.
+I'm trying to save us both some time here.
+You're welcome 👍

-### What's your current situation?
+## What's your current situation?

 - I'm **not** actively looking for a new role.

-### What's my ideal role?
+## What's my ideal role?

 - Junior to Mid level role to match my six months commercial experience.

-- Working with React.
+- Working with React, Gatsby, Netlify and GitHub.

 - Permanent, **not** open to contract roles right now (or for the next 24 months or so).